CleverRaven/Cataclysm-DDA/data/mods/DinoMod/DESIGN.md

 * zed-dinosaur.json is where new zombified dinos go. copy-from can be very helpful here.

 # DDA and BN
 As much as possible, there should be content and feature parity between both (all?)
 Cataclysm variants for the best player experience and easiest mod maintenance.
-As of October 2020 the known code differences between the two for DinoMod are:
+As of February 2021 the known code differences between the two for DinoMod are:
-* Monsters folder - DDA supports bullet armor and biosignature and zombify_into and not the BLEEDS flag while BN supports BLEEDS and not bullet armor, biosignature, or zombify_into.
+* Monsters folder - DDA supports bullet armor and biosignature and not the BLEEDS flag while BN supports BLEEDS and not bullet armor or biosignature.
 These hit the monster folder.
-* raptor mutagen recipe - "activity_level" is removed in BN.
+* mutagen recipes - "activity_level" is removed in BN.
 * cooking ingredients - "egg_bird_unfert"is removed in BN
-* lab locations - lots of content missing or different in BN, DDA DinoLabFinale is not yet compatible
+* lab locations - lots of content missing or different in BN, science basements still need to be reconstructed from BN originals